-Northern Sami or North Sámi is a Western Sami language spoken by about 15-25,000 people in Norway, Sweden and Finland.
+Northern Sámi is a member of the Western branch of the Sámi language family.
+It is spoken by about 25,000 people mainly in northern Norway, and also in northern Sweden and northern Finland.

 Some of the information on this page was supplied by 이윤호

 Buot olbmot leat riegádan friddjan ja olmmošárvvu ja olmmošvuoigatvuođaid dáfus .
 Sii leat jierbmalaš olbmot geain lea oamedovdu ja sii gálggaše leat dego vieljačagat.

 All human beings are born free and equal in dignity and rights.
 They

 are endowed with reason and conscience and should act towards one another